SaraAlert/SaraAlert/docs/api/api-specification.md

 <a name="create-post-related"/>

-To create a new monitoree close contact, simply POST a FHIR RelatedPerson resource.
+To create a new monitoree close contact, simply POST a FHIR RelatedPerson resource that references the monitoree.

 **Request Body:**
 <details>